To create critical and creative readers who derive true fulfillment from reading and communicating about literary fiction.

 • Ongoing vocabulary building and practice

-• Research essay, including annotated bibliography in MLA format
+• Research essay, including annotated bibliography, in text citations, and Works Cited in MLA format

 • Portfolio: Google Sites